urakubo/Dojo-standalone/README.md

 ### 3D Annotator
-In the dropdown menu, select Annotator -> Open.
+Select Annotator -> Open in the dropdown menu.
 The 3D Annotator will be launched.

 1. Check red crosses in the visible lane of the object table (right side).
 The checked objects will appear in the left side.
 Objects in the object table can be re-ordered by size, and you can see visible big objects by clicking the red crosses of large size objects.
 2. The appeared objects can be rotated, panned, zoomed in/out with the mouse, and their names and colors (RGB) can be changed though the object table.